 Though it feels like a bad headache, a migraine is more than that.
 These neurological events make it hard for you to function, interfering with work, school, and daily life.
 Many conventional therapies don’t work for migraine sufferers.
 At Scottsdale Ketamine Clinic, the team offers low-dose ketamine infusions as a way to reduce instances of migraines and their symptoms.
-Call the Scottsdale, Arizona, office or use the online tool to book your appointment to learn more about ketamine therapy for migraines.
+Call the Scottsdale, Arizona or Phoenix, Arizona office or use the online tool to book your appointment to learn more about ketamine therapy for migraines.

 Migraines often show up as intense, blinding headaches that usually cause pain on one side of the head.
 You can also experience other symptoms, including:

 - Light flashes, blind spots, and zig-zag lines

 Up to 4 million Americans experience migraines chronically, meaning more than 15 times each month.
 Chronic migraines can be disabling.
 Their symptoms last 4-72 hours without treatment.
 Their severity varies with each episode.